 Dr. L. G. Black (English, D. Phil.
-Oxford University) is a Fellow College.
+Oxford University) is a Fellow at Oriel College.
 His special research interests are Shakespeare and the English Renaissance.
 He is the Editor of Notes & Queries (founded 1849).
 Dr. Black will participate in classroom discussions and tutorials with NIU students attending the Oxford program.
-Dr. David Gorman (English, NIU) is a generalist by training and inclination; among other things, he has taught Shakespeare and Renaissance drama for many years.
-He has a particular interest in the history of Shakespeare criticism, not only literary but textual.
-His work has appeared in Poetics Today, Modern Literature Quarterly, Narrative, and Style (of which he was the editor).
-Please contact Dr. Gorman for information about this course.
-E-mail: dgorman@niu.edu.
+Dr. Timothy Crowley (English, NIU) is an award-winning author who specializes in Renaissance English literature, religion and politics, classical tradition and Renaissance, and Renaissance Spanish literature.
+Email: tcrowley@niu.edu

 Shakespeare

 What better place to study Shakespeare than England, while staying at University of Oxford with all its cultural and historic attractions?
 Our approach will involve thinking about the formal and thematic elements available to the dramatist and the particular ways these were synthesized in each work.
 We will take advantage of the program setting in Oxford to attend performances of plays by Shakespeare at the London Globe theatre, and the Royal Shakespeare Company in Stratford-upon-Avon where Shakespeare was born.
 We shall get a sense of what the conventions of drama were in the early modern period, and what compositional options a playwright had.
 In more advanced courses, material will be added concerning (a.) the cultural and theatrical context of these works, and (b.) the history of scholarship and criticism on early modern plays.

 ENGL 315 Shakespeare for Non-Majors

 Description: Shakespeare's plays and poetry continue to excite modern audiences because of their sexual escapades, political intrigue, and tragic violence.
 Read some of his most entertaining works to learn why "The Bard" focused on these themes and why he is still considered a must-read.
 Not available for credit in the major.

 ENGL 400 Literary Topics

 Topics announced.
 May be repeated to a maximum of 6 semester hours when topic varies.

 ENGL 407 Shakespeare

 Description: Representative comedies, tragedies, and historical plays.
 Attention given to Shakespeare's growth as a literary artist and to the factors which contributed to that development; his work evaluated in terms of its significance for modern times.

 ENGL 607 Topics in Literature

 Description: Study of special topics and periods of literature.
 May be repeated to a maximum of 9 semester hours when topic varies.

 3 semester hours - UG

 3 semester hours - UG

 3 semester hours - GR

-3 semester hours - UG

-4

 SHAKESPEARE - CONT'D

 ENGL 641 Shakespeare

 Description: Survey of representative comedies, histories, and tragedies, with special attention to Shakespeare's development as a playwright.

-ENGL 707 Topics in Literature

-Description: Advanced study of special topics and periods of literature.
+ENGL 707 Seminar: Topics in Literature Description: Advanced study of special topics and periods of literature.
 May be repeated to a maximum of 9 semester hours when topic varies.

-ENGL 741 Shakespeare

-Description: Advanced study of special topics and periods of literature.
+ENGL 741 Seminar: Shakespeare Description: Advanced study of special topics and periods of literature.
 May be repeated to a maximum of 9 semester hours when topic varies.